perkeep/perkeep/doc/todo/blog-notes.md

-Thoughts on storing a blog in Camlistore and serving it from the publish handler.
+Thoughts on storing a blog in Perkeep and serving it from the publish handler.

 * a blog is a permanode